Automated HDR real estate photography processing multiple images with AI-powered editing

 Smartphone HDR is converging — here is what it means for you

-Apple Smart HDR 5 and Google HDR+ have closed the gap for casual real estate photography.
-A recent iPhone captures a 9-frame burst internally and fuses it through a neural engine; Pixel uses short-exposure bursts that align and average on-chip.
+Apple’s Smart HDR (5th generation) with the Photonic Engine and Google’s HDR+ with Night Sight have closed the gap for casual real estate photography.
+A recent iPhone captures a multi-frame burst internally and fuses it through the Neural Engine; Pixel uses short-exposure bursts that align and average on-chip.
 For a FSBO seller or a small property manager, this is now good enough for the front of the listing page.

 If you are building a mobile-first product, the winning pattern is a cross-platform iOS/Android app that captures bracketed frames via AVFoundation/CameraX, sends them to your cloud pipeline, and returns finished images in under a minute.
-That combination — on-device capture + cloud model — beats both a pure-on-device and a pure-cloud approach on quality-per-second.
+On-device capture plus a cloud model beats both a pure-on-device and a pure-cloud approach on quality-per-second.

 A decision framework: buy, subscribe, or build in five questions